makerdao/arbitrage-keeper/README.md

 It is also beneficial to provide very small amounts of other tokens to the keeper as well, mostly because of the rounding issues which may occur on subsequent arbitrage steps.
-Currently the keeper operates on SAI, SKR and W-ETH.
+Currently the keeper operates on DAI, PETH and W-ETH.
-It means that if we choose SAI as the base token, we should also give it some tiny amounts of SKR and W-ETH.
+It means that if we choose DAI as the base token, we should also give it some tiny amounts of PETH and W-ETH.
 It may happen that due to rounding issues these amounts will increase or decrease over time.
 Usually it is no more than 1 Wei increase or decrease per one arbitrage opportunity.